emqx/emqx-docs/en_US/message-validation/message-validation.md

-## Message Validation
+## Schema Validation

-EMQX includes built-in message validation capabilities to ensure that only messages conforming to predefined data formats are published to subscribers from specified topics.
-Message validation supports multiple schema formats such as JSON Schema, Protobuf, and Avro and built-in SQL statement validation.
-This page describes the message validation feature and how to use it.
+EMQX includes built-in schema validation capabilities to ensure that only messages conforming to predefined data formats are published to subscribers from specified topics. schema validation supports multiple schema formats such as JSON Schema, Protobuf, and Avro and built-in SQL statement validation.
+This page describes the schema validation feature and how to use it.

 ## Introduction

-This section describes why message validation is crucial for EMQX and how it works.
+This section describes why schema validation is crucial for EMQX and how it works.

 ### Why Validate Data

 Clients may publish non-standard messages to the Broker, which could lead to exceptions in subscribers and data systems or pose security risks.
-EMQX can identify and block these non-compliant messages by validating data formats early, ensuring system stability and reliability.
-Message validation brings benefits in the following aspects:
+EMQX can identify and block these non-compliant messages by validating data formats early, ensuring system stability and reliability. schema validation brings benefits in the following aspects:

 - **Data Integrity**: Validates the structure and format of MQTT messages to ensure data consistency and correctness.
 - **Data Quality**: Enforces data quality by checking for missing or invalid fields, data types, and formats, ensuring data consistency and quality.